Rafe Grenville Rowley-Conwy

 Rear-Admiral Rafe Grenville Rowley-Conwy, CMG (11 September 1875 – 4 April 1951), was a Royal Navy officer and Lord Lieutenant of Flintshire.

 Biography

+Personal life

-Rowley-Conwy was the second son of Captain Conwy Granville Hercules Rowley (1841-1900), by his wife Marian Harford.
+Rowley-Conwy was the second son of Captain Conwy Granville Hercules Rowley (1841–1900), by his wife Marian Harford.
 His father, who later took the surname Rowley-Conwy, was a son of Colonel the Hon.
-Richard Rowley (1812-1887), an MP for Harwich and a younger son of the 1st Baron Langford.
+Richard Rowley (1812–1887), an MP for Harwich and a younger son of the 1st Baron Langford.
+He attended the Arnold House preparatory school in the village of Llanddulas, north Wales.